 Alpine Academy: Language Arts

-Sight words are the words the children just know because they see them so often, such as “l,” “love” and “Mom.”
-Children love to point out their sight words.
+We also teach reading with “sight words.”
+These are the words the children memorize simply because they see them so often, such as “the,” “I,” “love” and “Mom.”
+The children enjoy pointing out sight words when they read.
 For example, if the class is baking cookies, the children will be sure to point out all the words they know in the recipe.
-The teacher often posts the growing sight word list on the wall.
-As the children mature, they develop their own lists.
-Eventually, they have so many sight words they no longer keep track of them.
+We often post sight words in the classroom.
+As the children grow, each child keeps track of his own sight words.
+Eventually, the children have so many sight words they can no longer keep track of them.

 Writing New Words

-We put labels around the room, leave pencils and paper in the playhouse, and set up reading and writing areas.
-We practice reading the morning message, the daily schedule, and weekly job list.
-We read books, sing songs, recite poems, and make up our own stories.
-The students love having opportunities to practice reading and writing.
+Besides teaching phonemes and sight words, we create literacy-crazy classrooms.
+We leave pencils and paper in the playhouse.
+We label everything.
+We practice reading the daily schedule, the student job list and the morning message.
+We sing songs, recite poems and make up our own stories.
+The students love having all these opportunities.